Armored Multi-Purpose Vehicle: US Army variants

+M1284 medical evacuation vehicle (MEV)

-XM1284 Medical Evacuation Vehicle (MEV): Replaces the M113 AMEV.
+This variant replaces the M113 AMEV.
 Requirements are for 3 crew and able to have either 6 ambulatory patients, 4 litter patients, or 3 ambulatory patients and 2 litter patients.
 It must also have medical equipment sets and environmental cooling.
-Tasks include conducting medical evacuation from the point of injury to an aid station and medical resupply replenishment.
-790 planned.
+Tasks include conducting medical evacuation from the point of injury to an aid station and medical resupply replenishment and 790 vehicles are planned.

-XM1285 Medical Treatment Vehicle (MTV): Replaces the M577A3 Medical Vehicle.
+M1285 medical treatment vehicle (MTV)

+This variant replaces the M577A4 medical vehicle.
 Requirements are for 4 crew and one litter patient, as well as medical equipment sets and environmental cooling.
-Tasks include serving as the forward aid station, main aid station, and battalion aid station.
-216 planned.
+Tasks include serving as the forward aid station, main aid station, and battalion aid station and 216 vehicles are planned.

-XM1287 Mortar Carrier Vehicle (MCV): Replaces the M1064A3 Mortar Carrier.
-Requirements are for 2 crew and 2 mortar crew, with a 120 mm mortar and 69 mortar rounds.
-The task is to provide indirect mortar fire.
-386 planned.